African American–Jewish relations: Entertainment

 Professor Leonard Jeffries echoed those comments in a 1991 speech at the Empire State Plaza Black Arts & Cultural Festival in Albany, New York.
-Jeffries said that Jews controlled the film industry, using it to paint a negative stereotype of Blacks.
+Jeffries said that Russian Jews and the Mafia controlled the film industry, using it to paint a negative stereotype of Black people.

-Jewish Americans are noted for playing a significant role in the development of Jazz.
-This is largely attributed to aligning through persecution, as Jews were not considered fully American or White throughout the 1920s and 30s.
-Willie "The Lion" Smith, Slim Gaillard, Cab Calloway, and other black musicians played Jewish and Jewish themed songs.
+Jewish Americans are noted for playing a significant role in jazz, a musical genre created and originally developed by African Americans.
+This is largely attributed to aligning through persecution, as Jews were not considered fully American or white throughout the 1920s and 1930s.
+Willie "The Lion" Smith, Slim Gaillard, Cab Calloway, and other Black musicians played Jewish and Jewish-themed songs.
 Meanwhile, Jewish Jazz was an attempt to combine Jewish music and jazz into a new genre.

 Civil rights movement

+Joseph Gelders

-A 1934 ore-miner strike which lead to the killing of several Black miners was the catalyst for physicist Joseph Gelders' civil rights activism and labor organizing efforts.
-Gelders and his wife Esther started to host a weekly discussion group for students at the University of Alabama at Birmingham.
-He established an Alabama committee which worked on the Scottsboro Boys case.
+A 1934 ore-miner strike that led to the killing of several Black miners was the catalyst for physicist Joseph Gelders' civil-rights activism and labor-organizing efforts.
+Gelders and his wife, Esther, started to host a weekly discussion group for students at the University of Alabama at Birmingham.
+He established an Alabama committee that worked on the Scottsboro Boys case.

 Due to his efforts, Gelders was kidnapped and assaulted by members of the Ku Klux Klan on September 23, 1936.
 Gelders and suffragist Lucy Randolph Mason established the Southern Conference for Human Welfare in 1938.
 In 1941, Gelders and activist Virginia Foster Durr led the creation of the National Committee to Abolish the Poll Tax.

+The "golden age"

 Cooperation between Jewish and African-American organizations peaked after World War II—sometimes, it is called the "golden age" of the relationship.
-The leaders of each group jointly worked to launch a movement for racial equality in the United States, and Jews funded and led some national civil rights organizations.
-For Jewish publications, African-American Civil Rights leader W. E. B. Du Bois wrote testimonies and op-eds that decried the Nazi violence in Europe after he visited the eviscerated Warsaw Ghetto.
+The leaders of each group jointly worked to launch a movement for racial equality in the United States, and Jews funded and led some national civil-rights organizations.
+After he visited the eviscerated Warsaw Ghetto, African-American civil-rights leader W. E. B. Du Bois wrote testimonies and op-eds for Jewish publications that decried the Nazi violence in Europe.

-Historically, Black colleges and universities hired Jewish refugee professors who were not given comparable jobs in White institutions because wider American culture was antisemitic.
+Historically, Black colleges and universities hired Jewish refugee professors who were not given comparable jobs in white institutions because wider American culture was antisemitic.
 This era of cooperation culminated in the passage of the Civil Rights Act of 1964, which outlawed racial and religious discrimination in schools and other public facilities, and the passage of the Voting Rights Act of 1965, which prohibited discriminatory voting practices and authorized the government to oversee and review state voting practices.

-Historian Greenberg notes that one narrative of the relationship says: "It is significant that ... a disproportionate number of white civil rights activists were [Jewish] as well.
+Historian Cheryl Greenberg notes that one narrative of the relationship says: "It is significant that ... a disproportionate number of white civil rights activists were [Jewish] as well.
 Jewish agencies engaged with their African American counterparts in a more sustained and fundamental way than other white groups did largely because their constituents and their understanding of Jewish values and Jewish self-interest pushed them in that direction."